Last updated on June 5th, 2018

 Regarding why I did this, the two ground cables are pointless.
 One is redundant for the vast majority of people.
-0 volts is 0 volt (working with low potential differences and short distances), regardless of if that’s at the frame or the negative side of the brake light .
-So you can connect both negative wires from the controller together (the one going in, and the one going out).
+0 volts is 0 volts, regardless of if that’s at the frame or the negative side of the brake light.
+At least when working with low potential differences and short distances.
+So you can connect both negative wires from the controller together.
+That is, the one going in, and the one going out.
 In this case I decided to do it inside the little controller’s box, and then encapsulate it again for waterproofing.

 Encapsulating the motorcycle brake light modulator…again